Met Office reveals how long ‘unseasonal’ October heat will last

 This period of heat will follow several days of yellow weather warnings and heavy rains lashing Northern Ireland, Scotland and northern England.

-A yellow warning for rain is in place on Thursday and Friday for western, northern and central areas of Scotland, cautioning residents about the possibility of heavy downpours.
+A yellow warning for rain is in place on Sunday for western, northern and central areas of Scotland, cautioning residents about the possibility of heavy downpours.

-The warning on Friday will remain in effect until the end of Saturday, with the forecaster predicting more than 100mm of rain for high ground areas and around 50mm for broader regions.
+The warning will remain in effect from Saturday midnight until Sunday 6am, with the forecaster predicting more than 100mm of rain for high-ground areas and around 50mm for broader regions.

 Britons in the south of the country, however, can look forward to an unanticipated warm spell over the upcoming weekend amid rainy spells, as the trend of hotter-than-usual temperatures in the UK continues.